 All information and the PowerPoints that are presented at these events are available to view here.

 Online Support and resources for health and wellbeing

-Below you will see some videos on a variety of topics and support that is available.
+Below you will see some video and website links on a variety of topics and support that is available.
 These are here to help support you to stay well with cancer.
-Please click on the below videos to view them:

 A short introduction to Mindfulness.
 Mindfulness can help us to relax and stay focused if we are feeling overwhelmed.
 It is a very useful technique to practice:

 What is a Holistic Needs Assessment? – YouTube video

 The Whitehouse cancer support – Survivorship Caroline Webb 24 April 2018